Length functions in SAS : LENGTH / LENGTHN / LENGTHC / LENGTHM.

 If the value of the string is blank or missing, LENGTHN returns a value of 0.

-So, unlike the LENGTH function, The below code would return 0.
+So, unlike the LENGTH function, the below code would return 0.

 result = LENGTHN('');